nahidalam/NLPNotes/2_WordEmbedding.md

 - Continuous Bag Of Words (CBOW)

 ### Word2Vec
-Word2Vec is a way to create these word embeddings.
+Word2Vec is a way to create word embeddings.

 The Kaggle article[5] describes it well -

-Word2vec is a neural network implementation that learns distributed representations for words.
+>Word2vec is a neural network implementation that learns distributed representations for words.
 Word2Vec does not need labels in order to create meaningful representations.
 This is useful, since most data in the real world is unlabeled.
 If the network is given enough training data (tens of billions of words), it produces word vectors with intriguing characteristics.
 Words with similar meanings appear in clusters, and clusters are spaced such that some word relationships, such as analogies, can be reproduced using vector math.
 The famous example is that, with highly trained word vectors, "king - man + woman = queen."